 This article was taken from our archives.
-It appears here as it did originally.
+It appears here as it did originally in October 1954.

 Illustration by Elliott Cooper

 Botanically, the Surinam Cherry is known as Eugenia uniflora.
 It is a shrub or small tree growing up to about fifteen feet high, with ovate dark green leaves shining above and paler beneath.
 The small while flowers appear in the springtime and these are followed by deeply furrowed fruits.
 When ripe, the fruits are bright red in colour, and being edible, the fruits are eagerly sought by children, who eat them with considerable relish.
 New-comers to the Colony, who have not acquired a taste for this fruit, often express disappointment when eating the first berry, and declare the fruit has a flavour resembling turpentine.
 In former days, when the housewife spent much time making preserves from the product of the garden, the Surinam Cherry was used extensively for making jams, jellies and wine, but nowadays little use is made of this fruit, although it still possesses its excellent qualities for preservation.